眞如法界 In the higher realm of True Suchness

 When I had lost all worldly supports, and even divine ones, I then found myself happily compelled to fall into the pure divine, and to fall into it through all those very things which seemed to remove me further from it.
-In losing all of the gifts, with all their supports, I found the Giver.
+In losing all of the gifts with all of the support they gave me, I found the Giver.
 In losing the sense and perception of Thee in myself, I found Thee, O my God, to lose Thee no more in Thyself, in Thy own immutability.
 (Autobiography)

 It was as if all smaller matters had quite disappeared, a higher power having taken and filled up their place.
 I even perceived no more that soul which He had formerly conducted by His crook and His staff, because now He alone appeared to me, my soul having given up its place to Him.
 It seemed to me as if it was wholly and altogether passed into its God, to make but one and the same thing with Him; even as a little drop of water cast into the sea receives the qualities of the sea.
 (Autobiography)